-Appendix 2: Conflict of Interest Disclosure Form for Consultants or current business relationship betthe individual works) and an indiconsideration for a contract associated utlines potential conflicts of interest as a result of a previous ween the undersigned individual (and/or the firm for which ividual or firm submitting a proposal or otherwise under iated with Section I of this Disclosure Statement Form describes the potential conflicts of interest.
-Section II of this Disclosure Statement Form describes the proposer's management plan for dealing with the potential conflicts of interest as described in Section I of this form.
-This Disclosur Statement is being submitted in compliance with the Central Texas Regional Mobility Authority's Conflict of Interest Policy for Consultants.
-The undersigned acknowledges that approval of the proposed management plan in within the sole discretion of the Central Texas Regional Mobility Authority.
-SECTION I. Description of Potential al Conflicts of Interest.
+Appendix 2: Conflict of Interest Disclosure Form for Consultants or current business relationship betw the individual works) and an indi consideration for a contract associ utlines potential conflicts of interest as a result of a previous ween the undersigned individual (and/or the firm for which vidual or firm submitting a proposal or otherwise under liated with II of this Disclosure Statement Form the potential conflicts of interest a Statement is being submitted in Authority's Conflict of Interest Po nt Form describes the potential conflicts of interest.
+Section describes the proposer's management plan for dealing with as described in Section I of this form.
+This Disclosure compliance with the Central Texas Regional Mobility licy for Consultants.
+The undersigned acknowledges that ent plan in within the sole discretion of the Central Texas SECTION I. Description of Potentia al Conflicts of Interest.
 SECTION II.
 Management Plan for Dealing with Potential Conflicts of Interest.
 SIGNED: DATE: NAME AND TITLE: REPRESENTING: APPROVED BY THE CENTRAL TEXAS REGIONAL MOBILITY AUTHORITY: SIGNED: DATE: NAME AND TITLE: